talha469/serverless-middleware/README.md

 ./runFaas.sh
 ```

-After running the script, you can access the OpenFaaS gateway by navigating to http://localhost:8080/ui in your web browser.
+After running the script, you can access the OpenFaaS gateway by navigating to http://127.0.0.1:8080/ui/ in your web browser.
 This URL will open the OpenFaaS dashboard, where you can manage and monitor your serverless functions seamlessly.

+username = admin
+password = pA6iteNeWOQP